THE FRIENDS CONFERENCE ON

 RELIGION AND PSYCHOLOGY

-The Friends Conference on Religion and Psychology is one of the oldest conferences in the U.S. dedicated to individual spiritual exploration with a focus on in-depth psychology, specifically Jungian psychology.
+The Friends Conference on Religion and Psychology is one of the oldest conferences in the U.S. dedicated to individual spiritual exploration with a focus on depth psychology, specifically Jungian psychology.

 The conference began in the dark shadow of war in 1943.
 A group of Quakers, many trained as Jungian analysts and psychologists, came to see how coming to know one’s inner landscape through dreams, creative work, and active imagination actually supported the life of the spirit.
 The inward journey through the dark and light of the unconscious, they discovered, helped the Inner Light shine more brightly.

 Today, a darkness similar to the time when our founders created the community of FCRP has settled on the world, making the work we do and share more relevant and more important than ever.

-FCRP’s sister organization, the Washington Friends Conference on Religion and Psychology (WFCRP), has just had its 43rd conference, and its first virtual conference.
-WFCRP traditionally takes place over President’s Day weekend in February at Claggett Center in Adamstown, Virginia.
+FCRP’s sister organization, the Washington Friends Conference on Religion and Psychology (WFCRP) traditionally takes place over President’s Day weekend in February at Claggett Center in Adamstown, Virginia.